474benchen/bias_aware_gridsearchCV/README.md

     ```
 ### Option 1: Using requirements.txt

+Ensure that you have pip installed before attempting this option.
+Instructions can be found [here](https://pip.pypa.io/en/stable/installation/).

 1. Install the required packages using pip:

     ```
     pip install -r requirements.txt
     ```

-2. Proceed to the next steps for dataset setup.
+2. Proceed to the next steps for data setup.

 ### Option 2: Reconstructing the Conda Environment

-Ensure that you have conda installed before attempting this option. distributions can be found [here](https://www.anaconda.com/download).
+Ensure that you have conda installed before attempting this option.
+Distributions can be found [here](https://www.anaconda.com/download).

 1. Create a conda environment from the provided environment.yml file: